HarvardWestlake/HWGo/Technical Specifications/__Capabilities__.md

 **Capabilites Understood:**
 - Load AR Models-   - Mr. Theiss (30% through tutorials)
 - Have AR Environemnt Setup, Able To Use Assets In AR Camera, and Test on Phone  - Manny

+Note from Kian:
+- I worked on adding objects to Unity Scene.
+Now I think I can download xCode and see them on my phone.